justinethier/cyclone/docs/Garbage-Collector.md

 ## Handshakes

-Instead of "stopping the world" and pausing all threads, when the collector needs to coordinate with the mutators it performs a handshake.
+Instead of stopping the world and pausing all threads, when the collector needs to coordinate with the mutators it performs a handshake.

 Each of the mutator threads, and the collector itself, has a status variable: